 Who's Still Here

 Johannes Ludwig, the 2018 men's singles bronze medalist, is also still active.
-His most recent major medal was silver at the 2021 European Championships.
+His most recent major medal was team relay silver at the 2022 European Championships, but the competition saw him finish 11th in singles.

 Women's singles gold medalist Natalie Geisenberger has remained at the top of the sport since PyeongChang, picking up four World Championships medals.
 That includes gold in singles and the sprint competition and bronze in the team relay in 2019, and silver in singles in 2021.
-Her German teammate Dajana Eitberger, the 2018 silver medalist, has added up three Worlds medals: bronze in the sprint event in 2019 and 2021, and bronze in singles in 2021.
+She also won gold at the 2022 European Championships.
+Geisenberger's German teammate Dajana Eitberger, the 2018 silver medalist, has added up three Worlds medals: bronze in the sprint event in 2019 and 2021, and bronze in singles in 2021.

 In doubles, two-time men's gold medalists Tobias Wendl and Tobias Arlt are still competing together.
-The duo took silver in doubles at the 2019 and 2021 World Championships, and bronze in 2020.
-They also picked up silver in the 2019 Worlds doubles sprint contest and gold again in the event in 2021, after a sprint bronze in 2020.
+They took silver in doubles at the 2019 and 2021 World Championships, and bronze in 2020.
+Weeks ahead of the 2022 Winter Olympics, the Germans finished second at the European Championships ...

 Women's singles silver medalist Alex Gough, of Canada, retired in December 2018.